 The UAE and the US are collaborating across multiple sectors to drive tech innovation.

 Microsoft's expanded partnership and investment in Abu Dhabi's G42 will deliver advanced AI solutions to global public sector clients and ensure AI technologies and cloud capabilities are equitably shared with growing economies worldwide.
+Microsoft announced the expansion of its Global Engineering Development Center to the UAE, one of Microsoft’s first engineering centers to be launched in the Arab world.

 Close bilateral space cooperation facilitated the launch of a UAE probe to Mars, trained Emirati astronauts for NASA-led missions, and will see the UAE construct the airlock for NASA’s Lunar Gateway space station.